seanox/aspect-js/manual/datasource.md

 xslt://data/en/foo/fileA.xslt -> ./data/en/foo/fileA.xslt
 ```

-## XPath
+## XPath and XPath Functions
-The DataSource uses XPath as a functional query language.
-Locator and
+The DataSource uses XPath and XPath function as a functional query language.
-transformation support this language and thus provide dynamic data access.
+Locator and transformation support this language and thus provide dynamic data
+access. __In the further documentation, only the term XPath is used, which
+includes the use of XPath functions.__

 For more information about XPath please read:
 https://www.w3schools.com/xml/xpath_intro.asp.